AdobeDocs/learning-manager.en/help/migrated/deployment-guide/user-migration.md

 ![](assets/set-up-an-ftp-account.png)

-When you successfully set up the FTP folder, the system displays the “FTP folder setup is complete” message.
+When you successfully set up the FTP folder, the system displays the "FTP folder setup is complete" message.

 ## Set up a BOX account {#setupaboxaccount}